Stordal Municipality

 Stordal is a former municipality in Møre og Romsdal county, Norway.
-It merged with Norddal municipality to establish the new Fjord municipality in 2020.
-It was part of the Sunnmøre region.
-The administrative centre of the municipality was the village of Stordal.
-The historic farm and museum of Ytste Skotet lies along the Storfjorden in the western part of the municipality.
-Most of the municipality lies on the eastern side of the fjord.
+The 247 km2 municipality existed from 1892 until its dissolution in 2020 (except for a brief time from 1965-1977).
+The area is now part of Fjord Municipality in the traditional district of Sunnmøre.
+The administrative centre was the village of village of Stordal.
+Other villages in the municipality included…

 Stordal had relatively good agricultural land, and the main source of income is livestock.
-Stordal has also been home to furniture production and continues with the industry today.
+Stordal was home to furniture production businesses.
+The historic farm and museum of Ytste Skotet lies along the Storfjorden in the western part of the old municipality.
+Most of the municipality was located on the eastern side of the fjord.